-The call for volunteers will close on Monday, June 7, so please be sure to submit your application before then!
+The call for volunteers opens May 2022.
 If you have any questions about volunteering on one of AACVPR’s committees or the application process, please contact us at email@example.com or 312-321-5146.

 The Document Oversight Committee (DOC) reviews, oversees and catalogues al of the AACVPR position statements, clinical practice guidelines, and evidence-based scientific statements.
 The DOC reviews existing AACVPR documents and guidelines for relevance and makes recommendations to the AACVPR Board for updates of existing documents, creation of new ones and endorsement of scientific statements developed by other organizations.

 The Education Committee initiates, produces, reviews, oversees, and/or evaluates activities and services that promote education for and development of individuals working in cardiac and pulmonary prevention and rehabilitation programs, and within our communities.

 The MAC Liaison Task Force develops, fosters, and maintains a relationship with each MAC (Medicare Administrative Contractor) Medical Director or Directors.
 Specific goals of the MAC Liaison Task Force include providing a channel for two-way communication on all issues pertinent to cardiac and pulmonary rehabilitation (CR/PR) between providers of these services and the MAC; serving as a resource to MAC MD(s) to provide current evidence, best practice, clinical expertise and expert opinion on these services with both national and local input; assisting the MAC in ensuring quality CR/PR services through on-going education of providers regarding MAC expectations/regulations; and serving as a resource to programs with regulatory questions/issues.